 I am a recent graduate of Northwestern University with degrees in Theatre Management, Marketing, and Spanish.
 I am passionate about tutoring because I love engaging with students in a way that makes them excited about learning.
 I believe that finding connections to the material allows students to develop a personal investment in their work that will always result in greater success.
 I encourage students to actively participate in a tutoring session, making sure that their needs drive a session rather than my pre-planned agenda.
 Every student learns differently, and I have found that the greatest success is a result of playing to these strengths rather than fighting against them.
 I am excited to be a part of Varisty Tutors, and to help students thrive in their academic lives.

-Northwestern University - BA, Theatre
+Undergraduate Degree: Northwestern University - Bachelor in Arts, Theatre

 SAT Math: 780

 SAT Writing: 730

 Students learn best when they are motivated to do so.
 Finding a personal connection to the material makes learning more interesting, and always yields greater results.